 You can no longer make a new claim for Disability Living Allowance unless you’re under 16 years old.
-This page explains what will happen if you’re already getting Disability Living Allowance and changing to the Personal Independence Payment (PIP).
-It also has information about how to apply for Disability Living Allowance if you live in Northern Ireland.
+This page explains what will happen if you’re already getting Disability Living Allowance and changing to Personal Independence Payment (PIP).

 On this page:

 This is a tax-free benefit for people who have a physical or mental disability and need help to care for themselves or someone to supervise them to remain safe.
 It’s also for people who need help getting around.

 You can make a new claim for Disability Living Allowance for a child who is under 16 and has difficulty walking or needs much more looking after than other children.